 - Place the tray in the freezer and then pour the mixture into it.
 All the cubes will be completely frozen after six to twelve hours.

-- Before putting them back in the freezer, remove them and seal them in a freezer bag or container.
+- Before putting them back in the freezer, please remove them and seal them in a freezer bag or container.

 What happens if I freeze vinegar?